fredjosjov/finalproject/README.md

 > `DB_USERNAME=`
 > `DB_PASSWORD=`

-4. Seed the newly created database by running `php artisan db:seed` using your project's terminal.
+4. (Optional) If you didn't import `ecom_final_schema.sql`, Seed the newly created database by running `php artisan db:seed` using your project's terminal.

 5. Utilizing the terminal, please move to the project's directory and run `php artisan serve`.
 Alternatively, this can be done using the IDE's terminal.